-Year 8 pupils also helped to run the ‘Roman Games’, led by staff from the University of Manchester and funded by the national charity ‘Classics for All’.
+Year 8 pupils also helped to run the ‘Roman Games’ in past years, led by staff from the University of Manchester and funded by the national charity ‘Classics for All’.
 Involving pupils from up to four local primary schools and hosted at Mauldeth Road, the teams take part in a series of games, including a game of dice and a wordsearch, to win words to make the best Latin sentence at the end of the competition.

 One half hour weekly online lesson taught by Withington students, over two six-week programmes.

-This will be the fifth year Withington has taken part in the programme, and the team look forward to the partnership continuing for the foreseeable future.
+This will be the sixth year Withington has taken part in the programme, and the team look forward to the partnership continuing for the foreseeable future.